ArmandoBoemio/I-am-Groove/README.md

 The state parameters (<code>bpm</code>, <code>measure</code>, <code>APM</code>, <code>complexity</code>) are received at each update and are used for the generation of the pattern.
 The whole state is continuously saved and updated to make it available everywhere and always.
 </li>
 <li>
 Each audio recording is received as an audio Blob, converted into a .wav file, trimmed using the <code>librosa.trim</code> function and stored for further use.
-This step is fundamental for a correct behaviour as a drum hit, since the recording always exhibit even few milliseconds of silence at the start and at the end of it.
+This step is fundamental for a correct behaviour as a drum hit, since the recordings always exhibit even few milliseconds of silence at the start and at the end of it.
 In this way the attack of the drum hit is preserved.
 </li>
 <li>
 The pattern is generated using a custom <a href="https://github.com/ArmandoBoemio/I-am-Groove/blob/Release/server/pattern_function.py">pattern generation function</a> and sent back to the front-end as a sequence of boolean strings, whose length and values depend on measure and complexity.
 The generation mechanism is further explained in the <a href="#pattern-generation">dedicated section</a>.